Chupakebr/SOLMOVE/README.md

 # SOLMOVE
-Move Charm/ITSM Documents from one Solman to another
+Move Charm/ITSM Documents from one Solman to another instance There will be a new document created, with a new number.

 Following content will be moved: